NEAR-Edu/nearandfar/src/computer/README.md

 It may seem trivial, but when we talk about technology, we soon start to look at what data is doing when it's **in motion** and **at rest**

 - when we press a key on our keyboard, a signal travels to our computer's brain and registers the key we pressed.
 It's always listening for something to interface with it.

-- when we save a file, our CPU gets instructions to store the contents of the file along with information about the file on our hard drive.
+- when we save a file, our computer's operating system gets instructions to store the contents of the file along with information about the file on our hard drive.

 <div class="asset-container">